RickyRomero/hello.rickyromero.com/projects/cave-story-html5/index.md

 I learned a lot of things working on this project.
 To start, it involved manually porting tens of thousands of lines of C++ to JavaScript – something I'd never attempted.
 This was also the first time I used WebGL, and the first time I synthesized audio.
 I'd never worked with [game loops](https://gameprogrammingpatterns.com/game-loop.html) or scripting systems before either.

+The process involved first trying to run the C++ files as JavaScript.
+I would fix whatever syntax errors appeared, re-run the code, and repeat.
+As I did this, more and more of the logic would run in the browser.
+Eventually I got to a point where the game logic would run, but nothing drew to the screen.
+Then I wrote code to bridge SDL calls so they'd draw graphics, play sounds, and accept input.
+After that the game was playable, but buggy, so I spent many weeks fixing each bug I ran into, one by one, as I played through the game.
+Anything that didn't match the original game needed fixing.

 After months of work in my spare time, all by myself, the game was playable from the title screen right up to the end credits.

 <Player uses="cave-story-sizzle" width="2048" height="1536" />